colin-coates/Jewels/README.md

 Security note
 - Use AZURE_CREDENTIALS with least privilege (scoped to the RG if you create it).
 - Avoid storing account keys in repo files.
 Use secrets or SAS tokens.
+# (paste the README markdown snippet from the README.md file block above)